 As you are not allowed to use scratch paper, you should take the most out of the paper you are given.
 Marking numbers, underlining and circling keywords in the text help you quickly rediscover relevant information.
 Time is too precious to spend it on quickly and accurately calculating using numbers of the wrong row of a data table.

 The same goes for answer possibilities you eliminate: cross them out!
 That way you do not have to re-think in case you want to revisit the question.
 Make sure to check that you marked the answer of a question that you solved.
 It would be a pity to lose points on minor flaws like that.

 Working with a team of experienced McKinsey consultants, we designed McKinsey PSTs for you that you can download as PDFs and use to practice.
 Going through each PST example will give you a feeling for the different types of questions McKinsey likes to use.
 We made sure that these tests have the ideal difficulty level to help you ace the real PST at your McKinsey office.
-Not wasting time on comparing different PST offers and practicing with the best and newest material online, will save you a lot of time during your practice and will help you optimize your test performance.
+Additionally, our McKinsey PST Preparation Guide will help you to get familiar with the general setup and structure of the PST.
+Practicing with the best and newest material online, will save you a lot of time during your practice and will help you optimize your test performance.
 Follow our 10 Tips and start practicing McKinsey PSTs now!

 As a PrepLounge user you will receive access to all these perks.
 PrepLounge will accompany you all the way from your application through to your contract negotiation.
 You strongly diminish your chance of success without sufficient preparation.
 Invest into your future and give yourself the best chance at acing your case interview!
 Exchange your experience with peers from all around the world in our consulting Q&A. Join our case interview community today and embark on your journey into consulting!